List of The Inbetweeners characters: Sophie Brown

-Sophie is Tara's older sister, who is studying at Warwick University.
+Sophie is Tara's older sister, who is studying at the University of Warwick.
 She is suspicious of and hostile to the four boys, especially Simon.
-During the boys' visit to Sophie's student accommodation, Jay walks into her room at night whilst drunk and attempts to seduce her flatmate Heike, Neil urinates while sleeping in his and Will's bed, Will eats one of her plants for a dare, and Simon starts acting strangely while having sex with Tara.
+During the boys' visit to Sophie's student accommodation, Will eats one of her bonsai plants for a dare, Jay walks into her room at night while drunk and attempts to seduce Sophie and her flatmate Heike, Neil urinates while sleeping in his and Will's bed, and Simon emerges naked into the corridor to show Tara that he has at last managed to achieve an erection.
 She throws the boys out, despite Will's attempts to persuade her to let them stay, after threatening to call the police if they do not leave.